 How Do I Get a Stop Sign?

-Once this petition is received by the Traffic Engineer, a formal traffic study is performed at the intersection.
-This study gathers the traffic volumes, speeds, sight distances, geometrics and accident history present at the intersection.
-This information enables the Traffic Engineer to make a safety recommendation to the Traffic and Parking Commission.
+Once this petition is received by the Engineering Project Manager, a formal traffic study is performed at the intersection.
+This study gathers the traffic volumes, speeds, sight distances, geometrics, and accident history present at the intersection.
+The Public Works Department uses the information collected from the traffic study, information gathered through personal on-site visits, and information presented by area residents to make a formal recommendation to the City Council.